On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 Part of the terms and conditions for .au domain names is consent to the collection, use and disclosure of information provided in an application for a domain name.

-Under the new rules the consent has been updated to include the use and disclosure of information by auDA for the purpose of data analytics on the registry data to inform policy development, registry management, and service delivery.
+Under the auDA rules the consent has been updated to include the use and disclosure of information by auDA for the purpose of data analytics on the registry data to inform policy development, registry management, and service delivery.

 Data used for business purposes will only be available in aggregate form and individuals will not be identifiable.